 Teaching will be in a supportive group setting, which involves pair and small group work.
-The interactive whiteboard and Google classroom will be used to help your learning.
-Handouts will allow you to build up a folder of work.
-You will be given homework on a regular basis.
-Your tutor will assess your work regularly to see how you are progressing and plan your next steps.
+An interactive whiteboard and Google classroom will be used to help your learning.
+Handouts will allow you to build up a folder of work and Google classroom will allow you to communicate with classmates/tutor and access other materials.
+You will be expected to do homework regularly so your tutor can assess, see how you are progressing and plan your next steps.

 Are there any other costs?
 Is there anything I need to bring?

 You will need a pen, ruler, pencil and calculator.
 You should also bring along some lined A4 paper and a folder to keep your work in.
 Your tutor will provide some materials, handouts and links to useful websites to enable you to extend and practice your skills outside class,.

 When I've finished, what course can I do next?

 When you successfully complete this course, you should be able to continue into the next part of this three part course.